johnnyw66/padel/README.md

 pygame.init()
-notifyme_announce("You have 1 Padel opportunity!")
+notify_opportunities("You have 1 Padel opportunity!")
 pygame.quit()

 ```